wn-doolittle/caliper-spec/caliper-spec.md

 ### <a name="anonymousEntities"></a>4.4 Anonymous Entities

 Caliper has a formal convention for serializing _anonymous entities_.
 When a [Sensor](#sensor) application wants to explicitly indicate that an [Entity](#entity) it is sending in an event is [anonymous](#anonymousDef), it should transmit an anonymous form of that entity in its normal place within the event.
-Caliper indicates an anonymous entity by using the full Caliper vocacbulary `type` URL value for that entity as its `id` value.
+Caliper indicates an anonymous entity by using the full Caliper vocabulary `type` URL value for that entity as its `id` value.

 Note that because some [Caliper Endpoints](#endpointDef) might store received Caliper Entities as individual nodes in a data-graph, it may not be appropriate for a [Sensor](#sensor) to send more properties in an [anonymous](#anonymousDef) [Entity](#entity) than its `id` and `type`, as these properties may not get recorded or may get overwritten by subsequent uses of the same type of [anonymous](#anonymousDef) [Entity](#entity).
 By best practice, [Sensors](#sensor) should always send [anonymous](#anonymousDef) [Entities](#entity) fully composed in-line within an [Event](#event) and not separately described.
 By best practice, [Caliper Endpoints](#endpointDef) should treat this [anonymous](#anonymousDef) use in a distinct way to preserve any additional properties that might also be carried with the [anonymous](#anonymousDef) [Entity](#entity) within the [Event](#event).